Jerry Leiber and Mike Stoller: Post-1950s

 In the late 1970s, A&M Records recruited Leiber and Stoller to write and produce an album for Elkie Brooks; Two Days Away (1977) proved a success in the UK and most of Europe.
 Their composition "Pearl's a Singer" (written with Ralph Dino & John Sembello) became a hit for Brooks, and remains her signature tune.
 In 1978, mezzo-soprano Joan Morris and her pianist-composer husband William Bolcom recorded an album, Other Songs by Leiber and Stoller, featuring a number of the songwriters' more unusual (and satiric) works, including "Let's Bring Back World War I", written specifically for (and dedicated to) Bolcom and Morris; and "Humphrey Bogart", a tongue-in-cheek song about obsession with the actor.
 In 1979, Leiber and Stoller produced another album for Brooks: Live and Learn.

 In 1982, Steely Dan member Donald Fagen recorded their song "Ruby Baby" on his album The Nightfly.
-That same year, former Doobie Brothers member Michael McDonald released "I Keep Forgettin' (Every Time You're Near)", inspired by Leiber and Stoller's "I Keep Forgettin'" for which they were eventually given a 50% songwriting credit.
+That same year, former Doobie Brothers member Michael McDonald released "I Keep Forgettin' (Every Time You're Near)", inspired by Leiber and Stoller's "I Keep Forgettin'" for which they were eventually given a 50% songwriting credit; a similar arrangement was made for the Oak Ridge Boys' crossover hit Bobbie Sue that same year.

+In 1991, the charity music video and CD single "Yakety Yak, Take it Back", performed by a number of musicians ranging from Ozzy Osbourne to Pat Benatar, featured a drastically rearranged version of "Yakety Yak" with new lyrics - written by Leiber - promoting recycling.